sigenergy-css/sigenergy-css.github.io/_pages/Home.md

 - Invited talk: "How new kinds of computer networks can reduce the environmental impact of cloud computing" by George Porter, University of California San Diego

-- Invited talk by David Rolnick, Mcgill University, title to be announced.
+- Invited talk: "Tackling Climate Change with Machine Learning" by David Rolnick, Mcgill University.

-More details about the speakers, talks, and panel discussion will be available soon.